polkadot-fellows/runtimes/pallets/rc-migrator/src/multisig.md

 ## Pallet Multisig

+### User Impact

+- 🚨 Multisigs are **not migrated** to the Asset Hub.
+They need to be re-announced by the user on AH.
+- Multisig deposits will be migrated and unlocked on AH.

+### Context

 The issue with the `multisig` pallet is that every Multisig is scoped to a specific call hash.
 It is not possible to just create a Multisig between Alice and Bob - it must always be scoped to a specific call hash.
 A Multisig is only valid for its specific call hash.